plops/cl-py-generator/example/105_amd_opencv/README.md

 |       |                                                              |

+# Introduction

+This project utilizes the Mediapipe library to perform a range of image and video processing tasks, including capturing screenshots, applying the CLAHE algorithm, and performing object detection.
+The CLAHE algorithm is particularly useful for enhancing the contrast in very dark scenes, which can be common in modern movies.
+Currently, the project captures the video stream playing in the browser and processes it using the Mediapipe library, resulting in a more readable video in a separate window.
+While this approach currently does not allow for full-screen viewing, future iterations may incorporate two monitors or a virtual X window server to achieve this.
+In the future, the project aims to expand its use of the Mediapipe library to include human and facial detection, as well as actor tracking and expression analysis.

+# Dev Log

 - pip installed mediapipe 0.9.2.1
 - i am not sure where the correct website is
 - https://mediapipe.dev/